fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 Third, the dataset is too large.
 If data loading becomes the bottleneck, or you can't fit the dataset on a single node, use data parallelism.
 Multi-terabyte datasets benefit from distributed data loading.

+The same principles apply to fine-tuning.
+If the base model doesn't fit on a single GPU, you need model parallelism.
+Parameter-efficient methods like LoRA and QLoRA can help—QLoRA on a 70B model can fit in a 48GB GPU because it only trains adapter weights, while full fine-tuning of the same model needs multiple GPUs.

 When is single-GPU enough?
 If the model fits comfortably with room for activations, training completes in hours to days, the dataset fits locally, and budget favors single-GPU solutions, stick with one GPU.

-### When Do You Need Distributed Fine-tuning?

-Fine-tuning is usually lighter than full training, but you might still need distribution.

-If the base model is too large for a single GPU, you need model parallelism.
-Fine-tuning a 70B model requires splitting it across multiple GPUs, just like training.

-Large fine-tuning datasets benefit from distributed data loading.
-If you're fine-tuning on a domain-specific corpus with millions of examples, multiple GPUs help.

-Parameter-efficient methods like LoRA and QLoRA change the equation.
-QLoRA on a 70B model can fit in a 48GB GPU because it only trains adapter weights.
-Full fine-tuning of the same model needs multiple GPUs.
-If you can use LoRA/QLoRA, you can often stick with a single GPU.

 ### When Do You Need Distributed Inference?